-It took us a long time to find our rhythm, which involves traveling AND working AND blogging, but we have found that if you follow a few simple rules, you’ll have no problem of combining work and travel:
+It took me a long time to find my rhythm, which involves traveling AND working AND blogging, but I have found that if you follow a few simple rules, you’ll have no problem of combining work and travel:

 Keeping clients happy is priority number one, as work means money and money means longer travel.
 This can be hard with a Caribbean sunset beckoning you on the beach, but no matter how long it takes to finish, work must come first.
-Both of us work mainly on deadline-focused projects, and so we usually finish up what we’re working on before heading out to explore a place, or take full days in sweaty hostels working away when we would rather be sitting on a plaza somewhere watching the world go by.
+I work mainly on deadline-focused projects, and so I usually finish up what we’re working on before heading out to explore a place, or take full days in my AirBnb working away when we would rather be sitting on a plaza somewhere watching the world go by.

 It helps enormously to schedule your days.
 List what you want to achieve and make a plan to hit your targets.
 Plan what time you need to start and finish work in order to keep in perspective how much there is to get done each day.
-During a heavy travel phase, we prefer to spend whole days working and whole days playing where possible.
-When we have an apartment and are staying somewhere for an extended period of time (two weeks, a month) we can better schedule working mornings and exploring (or beach!) afternoons.
+During a heavy travel phase, I prefer to spend whole days working and whole days playing where possible.
+When I stay somewhere for an extended period of time (two weeks, a month) I can better schedule working mornings and exploring (or beach!) afternoons.

 Get up early